dcummings856/dcummings856/README.md

 ## About Me

-I am a Software Developer for 100Devs, based in the Greater Philadelphia area, working in both front-end and back-end development.
+I am a Software Developer, based in the Greater Philadelphia area, working in both front-end and back-end development.
 I love creating interactive, stylized and professional websites and web-apps, and I have a passion for breaking things down to understand how they work.
 Working on a team or solo I strive to produce the best products for employers and clients.

 ## Experience
 -HTML/CSS